 Bradycardia or other types of cardiac arrhythmia are another risk of using ibogaine for recreational or addiction treatment purposes.
 Since 2006, eight deaths have been reported due to taking ibogaine, although some may be related to pre-existing or undiagnosed heart disease, pulmonary emboli or co-occurring drug use.

 Authors of research papers about ibogaine and addiction treatment also state that uncontrolled, non clinical settings currently used to give addicts ibogaine make it difficult to evaluate the exact cause of these deaths.
 Consequently, the majority of addiction psychologists and psychiatrists consider ibogaine an experimental treatment requiring much more research before it can be legally approved to treat substance addictions.

-The Florida House Experience Believes in Evidence-Based, Safe Treatment for Addictions
+FHE Health Believes in Evidence-Based, Safe Treatment for Addictions

 While many treatment centers focus on treating only the addiction, we focus on healing the body, the mind and the deep, inner core of your true self.
 At our recovery center, patients address the underlying issues of their addiction while gaining the coping and life skills tools they need to achieve the goal of sobriety and take control of their lives again.